othonrm/web-sudoku/README.md

 - An opportunity to learn about brute force, backtracking algorithms, recursive functions, and a lot more.
 - Get back into the "game" development world :D

+### Disclaimer
+This project was created solely for learning and leisure purposes.
+As such, it does not adhere to best practices, coding guidelines, or performance optimizations.
+The focus was on experimenting with algorithms, rather than on code quality or efficiency improvements.
+Use (OR not) at your own discretion, as the project may contain inefficient or unconventional implementations.

 ## Features
 Top ones (TODO):
 - Mobile friendly